Tips for a stress-free summer

 - Always keep your phone charged and carry your identification in a secure place along with money/credit card for transportation.

-- The sun can be very intense and even if you have a tan, be sure to use sunblock and wear protective clothing.
+- The sun can be very intense in popular travel destinations and even if you have a tan, be sure to use sunblock and wear protective clothing.

 - Drinking alcohol and being in the sun is often a bad combination; if you are attending social events outside, be sure to drink water along with alcoholic drinks and be sure to eat food as well.